dhuy228/beautiful-products/pursuit/about-pm.md

 Track speed of feature development: ensure that it’s going up.
 Reward doers over sayers: look for the proof in the problem solved, not in the discussion had

+"Every product problem is product leadership problem" from Shreyas Doshi - encourage team to act, give them contexts and confidence to make calculated risks, team agency and empowered product teams are valuable.

 ### For ICs:

 Identify as a problem-solver: not an engineer / designer / pm.